 The Adrian Dominican Sisters employ approximately 300 individuals in wide variety of capacities at the Motherhouse campus in Adrian, Michigan, as well as a few individuals in other states where the Congregation has regional offices.
 We are an Equal Employment Opportunity employer.

 Co-workers employed by the Adrian Dominican Sisters enjoy a rewarding work environment and exceptional benefits.
 We offer medical, dental and vision insurance along with employer paid short term disability, life insurance and a defined benefit pension plan to all part- and full-time positions working at least 20 hours per week.
 All full-time co-workers also receive employer paid long term disability coverage and are eligible for tuition reimbursement though Siena Heights University.

 Working with the Adrian Dominican Sisters offers an opportunity of more than just a job, it offers the chance to share in ministry.

-If you are interested in seeking employment with the Adrian Dominican Sisters, please email your resume to our
+If you are interested in seeking employment with the Adrian Dominican Sisters, please click the button below to fill out an application.

 Applicants can view the Employee Polygraph Protection Act poster (required by the Department of Labor).